-La Gata Loca over 1 year ago
+La Gata Loca about 2 years ago

 Thank you, I’ve always felt this way about the phrase “I could care less”